Person

 Summary

 Denis Jordan was professor of inorganic and physical chemistry at the University of Adelaide 1954 - 1955 and Angas Professor of Physical and Inorganic Chemistry from 1955 to 1979.
 During WWII he was Assistant Senior (later Senior) Gas Adviser in the North Midland Region for the Ministry of Home Security and Extra-Mural Research Supervisor for the Ministry of Supply on the action of war gases on nucleic acids and related compounds.
 Jordan's studies on the effects of denaturing conditions on the properties of nucleic acids set the scene for the discovery by others of complementary 'sticky ends', knowledge which was crucial to the methods of gene technology.
 He also studied the relationship between the chemical and stereochemical structure of polymers and their solution properties.
-Jordan played a central role in the formation of the Polymer Division of the Royal Australian Chemical Institute, and was the inaugural recipient (joint) of the Division's Medal, later renamed the Batteard-Jordan Medal.
+Jordan played a central role in the formation of the Polymer Division of the Royal Australian Chemical Institute, and was the inaugural recipient (jointly with J. A. J. Batteard) of the Division's Medal, later renamed the Batteard-Jordan Medal.

 Details